Prac2512/PyCAN-Test-Automation-Tool/README.md

 Commit your changes (git commit -m 'Add new feature').
 Push to the branch (git push origin feature/YourFeatureName).
 Open a Pull Request.
-License
-This project is open-source and available under the MIT License.

 Contact
 Your Name: Prachi Patil
-GitHub: [Link to your GitHub profile or project repository]
 Email: patilprachi2598@gmail.com